cjbarber/ToolsOfTheTrade/README.md

-# HN Tools of The Trade, 2014 Edition
+# Startup Tools of The Trade
 **Table of Contents**

 * [HN Tools of The Trade, 2014 Edition](#user-content-hn-tools-of-the-trade-2014-edition)